On this page you can read all our answers to the most common questions we are having from our customers.

-The apostille stamp is verification of authenticity by the Ministry of Foreign Affairs.
-Some countries outside of the EU, the USA, Canada, Australia may require this.
+The apostille stamp is a verification of authenticity by the Ministry of Foreign Affairs.
+It is likely to be required if you live in Germany or if you are NON-EU.
+Some countries outside the EU, the USA, Canada, and Australia may require this.
 We always recommend that you check with the offices where you are using the certificate to be specific.
 In all cases, we can help with this.
-It is likely to be required if you live in Germany or if you are NON-EU.

 Can I change my name on my wedding day?

-In Denmark, you can not change your name on the day (unless you are Danish), but once you register the marriage in your place of nationality and residence, you can change it then with your certificate.
+In Denmark, you can not change your name on the day (unless you are Danish), but once you register the marriage in your place of nationality and residence, you can change it with your certificate.
 You can only change your name on your wedding day if you are Danish in Denmark.
-But it is straightforward to change your name and register the wedding when you return home, check with the office of "Births Deaths and Marriages" or with your Embassy if you live somewhere other than your home country.
+But changing your name and registering for the wedding is straightforward when you return home.
+Check with the office of "Births Deaths, and Marriages" or with your Embassy if you live somewhere other than your home country.